RedHatTraining/DO180-apps/test.md

 Parameters to be
 used MYSQL_USER=user MYSQL_PASSWORD=password MYSQL_DATABASE=books
-All resources should have label "aap=mydbapp"
+All resources should have label "app=mydbapp"

 7